View Document

 8. Do not include a requirement that students are enrolled in a particular program (the student administration management system class Reserve Cap functionality should be used instead).

-9. Do not state that a course lecturer or Dean, Head of School, or Director has the right to override course requisites (because they can do so by default, this statement does not add value).
+9. Do not state that a course lecturer or Dean, Head of School, or Cluster Director has the right to override course requisites (because they can do so by default, this statement does not add value).

 10. Do not specify a grade or mark level in the requisite course.